argoproj/argo-rollouts/docs/concepts.md

 to drive the automated promotion or rollback of the update.

-Progressive delivery is often described as an evolution of continuous delivery, extending the speed benefits made in CI/CD to the deployment proccess.
-This is accomplished by limiting the exposure of the new version to a subset of users, observing and analysing for correct behavior, then  progressively increassing the exposure to a broader and wider audience while continuosly verifing correctness.
+Progressive delivery is often described as an evolution of continuous delivery, extending the speed benefits made in CI/CD to the deployment process.
+This is accomplished by limiting the exposure of the new version to a subset of users, observing and analyzing for correct behavior, then progressively increasing the exposure to a broader and wider audience while continuously verifying correctness.

 ## Deployment Strategies